-This was legitimately what my ghoster had called himself, a “weird.”
+This was legitimately what my ghoster had called himself, a “weirdo.”
 I actually ignored his 150 crying emoji’s, but when he messaged me again, I decided to ask him why he just disappeared.
-His response was that he was a weirdo and sometimes need to disappear from time to time… No comment.
+His response was that he was a weirdo and sometimes needs to disappear from time to time… No comment.

 Truth be told, whatever the reason, I’m glad this guy ghosted me because I was able to find someone I like much better after him.
 At the end of the day, if a guy wants to be with you, he won’t back off, play games, or GHOST.
 So, count your lucky stars, thank your guardian angels that if you ever encounter a ghoster, who cares what the reason is at the end of the day.
 He did you a favour, because now you have opened yourself to a guy that will be clear and present with you.